How important is a cheat meal/day?

 Is eating a cheat meal harmful?

-Is a -cheat meal ok once or twice a week?
+Is it ok once or twice a week?

-Well, we will in detail discuss the concept of cheat meal/day, its pros and cons and why top sportsmen don’t do cheat meal.
+Well, we will in detail discuss the concept of cheat meal/day, its pros and cons and why top sportsmen don’t do cheat meals.

 We will also learn, why I don’t use the word ‘cheat day’, but ‘Deserve Day’.

-Before we move forward let’s understand the basic meaning of cheating in terms of food.
-Cheating in nutrition, in simple terms, is eating a much larger quantity of food, and not caring much about quality, for one or more meals on a particular day of the week.
+Before we move forward lets understand the basic meaning of cheating in terms of food.
+Cheating in nutrition, in simple terms is eating a much larger quantity of food, and not caring much about quality, for a one or more meals in a particular day of the week.

-According to a 2017 study in the International Journal of Eating Disorder, a research team, led by E. Pila from the University of Toronto (https://bit.ly/30tGuC3), analysed 1.6 million images marked with the #cheatmeal tag on the social networking site, Instagram.
-Analysis of the volume and type of food revealed the presence of very large quantities of calorie-dense foods that were rated to qualify as an objective binge episode.
-The photographic content of people commonly portrayed highly-muscular bodies in the act of intentional body exposure.
+A 2017 study, analysed 1.6 million images marked with the #cheatmeal tag on Instagram.
+Analysis of the volume and type of food revealed the presence of very large quantities of calorie-dense foods that was rated to qualify as an objective binge episode.
+Photographic content of people commonly portrayed highly-muscular bodies in the act of intentional body exposure.
 Meanwhile, textual content exemplified the idealization of overconsumption, a strict commitment to fitness, and a reward-based framework around diet and fitness.

 Thus the researchers defined cheat meal as a goal-oriented dietary practice in the pursuit of physique-ideals, thus underscoring the potential clinical repercussions of this socially-endorsed dietary phenomenon.

 The two major appetite hormones in our body are leptin & ghrelin.
-Leptin is a hormone that suppresses hunger & signals fullness & satiety, whereas ghrelin, stimulates hunger.
-So, ghrelin levels are high when you are hungry or before a meal and leptin levels will fall post meal.
+Leptin is a hormone which suppresses hunger & signals fullness & satiety, whereas ghrelin, stimulates hunger.
+So, ghrelin levels are high when you are hungry or before a meal, and leptin levels will fall post meal.

-On the other hand in a 2001 study in the journal Diabetes, a US research team, led by David E. Cummings, from the University of Washington (https://bit.ly/34kK2ro), determined whether circulating ghrelin levels are elevated before the consumption of individual meals in humans.
-Researchers found that plasma ghrelin levels increased nearly twofold immediately before each meal and fell to base levels within 1h after eating.
+On the other hand, a 2001 study, determined whether circulating ghrelin levels are elevated before the consumption of individual meals in humans.
+Researchers found that, plasma ghrelin levels increased nearly twofold immediately before each meal and fell to base levels within 1h after eating.

 Rewards motivate you.
-In a 2014 systematic review study in the Journal of Academy of Nutrition & Dietetics, a US research team, led by Jason Q. Purnell, from The Brown School Washington University (https://bit.ly/3cP2vQG), found that certain types of financial incentives for dietary behaviour change may be appropriate for addressing the epidemic of obesity and healthful dietary behaviour when properly administered.
+A 2014 systematic review study, found that, certain types of financial incentives for dietary behaviour change may be appropriate for addressing the epidemic of obesity and healthful dietary behaviour when properly administered.

-A cheat meal is another form of reward.
-For people living a disciplined life by maintaining their food intake both in terms of quality & quantity, regular proper workouts, good sleep, etc. setting in of monotony is common.
+Cheat meal is another form of reward.
+For people living a disciplined life by maintaining their food intake both in terms of quality & quantity, regular proper workouts, good sleep etc. setting in of monotony is common.
 This may eventually lead to boredom and demotivation.
 A small and insignificant reward like a cheat meal can be quite motivating, and help maintain the discipline in the long run.

-In a 2016 study in the Journal of Consumer Psychology, a research team, led by Portuguese researcher Rita Coelho do Vale (https://bit.ly/3l6I4l9), tested the idea that goal-pursuit that requires extended inhibition of desires, such as weight loss and financial saving, can benefit from including planned deviations in the goal-striving plan.
-Two controlled experiments (simulated and real dieting) demonstrate that including planned goal deviations during extended goal striving, compared with following a straight and rigid goal striving process, (1) helps regain self-regulatory resources, (2) helps maintain consumers’ motivation to pursue with regulatory tasks, and (3) has a positive impact on effect experienced, which all contribute to facilitate long-term goal-adherence.
+A 2016 study, tested the idea that goal-pursuit that requires extended inhibition of desires, such as weight loss and financial saving, can benefit from including planned deviations in the goal-striving plan.
+Two controlled experiments (simulated and real dieting) demonstrate that including planned goal deviations during extended goal striving, compared with following a straight and rigid goal striving process, (1) helps regain self-regulatory resources, (2) helps maintain consumers’ motivation to pursue with regulatory tasks, and (3) has a positive impact on affect experienced, which all contribute to facilitate long-term goal-adherence.
 This reveals that it may be beneficial for long-term goal-success to occasionally be bad, as long it is planned.

-In a 2018 study in the journal Appetite, a research team, led by S.B.
-Murray, from the University of California (https://bit.ly/34dD33w), assessed the clinical significance of cheat meal in 248 men & women.
+A 2018 study, assessed the clinical significance of cheat meal in 248 men & women.
 Findings revealed that over 89% of participants engaged in cheat meal consumption that was either planned or spontaneous, with planned cheat meals being predominantly aimed at managing food cravings and sustaining strict dietary regimens.
 Also, cheat meals were not associated with psychological distress or clinical impairment for either gender.

-In a 2018 study in the International Journal of Obesity, an Australian research team, led by N.M.
-Byrne, from the University of Tasmania (https://go.nature.com/3l3FWL9), examined whether intermittent energy restriction (ER) improved weight loss efficiency compared with continuous ER.
+Another 2018 study, examined whether intermittent energy restriction (ER) improved weight loss efficiency compared with continuous ER.
 51 obese men were divided Into two groups.
 The first group stuck to a strict meal plan, while the other took intermittent breaks from the diet.
 Researchers found that, after 4 months, the intermittent dieting group, dropped more fat and weight, and also gained less weight, post the trial.